syn-jack-allen/prioriti-cdk/README.md

 - Logging and observability principles
 - Automatic documentation deployment to Confluence

-The project itself is a simple To Do app where each task is dropped into a priority queue data structure which will hopefully hlp me to complete my daily errands.
+The project itself is a simple To Do app where each task is dropped into a priority queue type of data structure which will hopefully help me to complete my daily errands.

 Sadly, not a revolutionary idea but it is simple enough to be an achievable goal whilst adhering to professional DevOps practices.
-This app is intended to be deployed into the AWS Cloud, making use of lambdas Dynamo DB.
-Initially, the UI will be a web app using the React's latest competitor, Solid.js.
+This app is intended to be deployed into the AWS Cloud, making use of Lambda, DynamoDB and API Gateway.
+To interact with this app, checkout `prioriti-web` for the NextJS web app.

-Since I won't be carrying my tower PC around with me throughout the day, there are some plans to explore creating a mobile app, prehaps picking up a new language along the way, such as Dart.
+Since I won't be carrying my tower PC around with me throughout the day, there are some plans to explore creating a mobile app, prehaps picking up a new language along the way, such as Dart with the Flutter framework.

 Hopefully, this README will be updated as the project progresses.